getpopper/popper/README.md

     to the list (see [here for more][runtimedocs]).
   * **Action search**.
-Provide with a [searchable catalog][search] of publicly available actions so that users can easily find what already exists (do not re-invent the wheel!).
+Provide with a [searchable catalog][search] of publicly available actions so that users can easily find which actions already exist (do not re-invent the wheel!).
   * **Scaffolding**.
 Aid in the implementation of [new actions and workflows][scaffold].
   * **Action library**.
 Provide with a list of reusable actions and